Icinga/icinga2/doc/6-distributed-monitoring.md

 The zone membership is defined inside the `Zone` object definition using the `endpoints` attribute with an array of `Endpoint` names.

+If you want to check the availability (e.g. ping checks) of the node you still need a [Host](9-object-types.md#objecttype-host) object.

 ## <a id="distributed-monitoring-apilistener"></a> ApiListener